shems95/EconomicCalendar_v2/README.md

 # MQL5 Economic Calendar Library

-A robust and optimized library for managing economic news events in MetaTrader 5 Expert Advisors, with support for both live trading and backtesting environments.
+A optimized library for managing economic news events in MetaTrader 5 Expert Advisors, with support for both live trading and backtesting environments.

 ## Overview